-Note: To see an example of using the Oracle Business Intelligence tools to configure the installed Users, Groups, and Application roles, see Section 2.2, "An Example Security Setup Using the Default Groups and Application Roles".
+Note: To see an example of using the Oracle Business Intelligence tools to configure the installed users, groups, and application roles, see Section 2.2, "An Example Security Setup Using the Default Groups and Application Roles".

-The figure below summarizes the tools used to configure security in a default installation Oracle Business Intelligence using the embedded WebLogic LDAP Server.
+Figure 1-2 summarizes the tools that you use to configure security in a default installation of Oracle Business Intelligence that uses the embedded WebLogic LDAP Server.